-Figure 8: Nonlinear Simulation result (control update every 5 minutes): re-phasing to higher polar angle from leader-follower initial condition to leader-follower final condition.
-Guidance from Figure 3, with $\Delta t = 0.5T$ .
+Figure 8.
+Nonlinear Simulation result (control update every 5 minutes): re-phasing to higher polar angle from leader-follower initial condition to leader-follower final condition.
+Guidance from Figure 3, with $\Delta t = 0.5T$.
 (TOP) full trajectory; (BOTTOM) zoom of last phase.

-4.2.3 CASE 3: re-phasing from equilibrium-relative-orbit-to-equilibrium-relative-orbit goal of creating a new closed motion around the origin of the LVLH frame (Figure 4).
-The simulation is stopped when the guidance reaches its end.
+CASE 3: re-phasing from equilibrium-relative-orbit-to-equilibrium-relative-orbit

+Figure 9 shows the results of a nonlinear STK simulation using the Lyapunov controllers to track a re-phasing guidance starting from an initial closed relative motion with a final goal of creating a new closed motion around the origin of the LVLH frame (Figure 4).
+The simulation is stopped when the guidance reaches its final time.
 The bottom plot shows how the adaptation allows for more precise tracking of the guidance towards the end of the maneuver.